kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Port Authority accosts you: 1,1,3,2
 - [Save Teleport](<../Techniques/Save Teleporting>) or [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip Shaardan's conversation
 - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip Lashowe's conversation
+  - If you are a Female MC and miss this buffer, either QL to try again or use the convo: 1,4,1,1,1
+  - For Female MC, Lashowe's required Persuade check is Hard (and has 25% chance of failure) unless you skip this or tell her a joke
+  - For Male MC, we use a different Persuade check that's Easy, so if you miss the buffer you can mash the convo
 - Talk to the Czerka Shopkeeper

 ```